Rheumatoid arthritis

-Rheumatoid arthritis is a chronic (long-term) condition.
-It causes pain, swelling and stiffness in your joints.
+Rheumatoid arthritis (RA) is a long-term (chronic) condition that causes pain, swelling and stiffness in your joints.
 You usually get rheumatoid arthritis in your hands and feet.
 But it can affect any joint and other parts of your body too.

 About rheumatoid arthritis

 Rheumatoid arthritis is an autoimmune condition.
 This means it’s caused by your immune system attacking your healthy body tissues.
 Rheumatoid arthritis causes inflammation and damage to your joints.
-But sometimes you may get inflammation in other parts of your body too, including your eyes and your lungs.
+But sometimes you may get inflammation in other parts of your body too – for example, your eyes and your lungs.

 Symptoms of rheumatoid arthritis

 Rheumatoid arthritis symptoms vary from person to person.
-In some people, they begin quite slowly, affecting just a few joints.
+In some people, they begin quite slowly and affect just a few joints.
 In others, the condition develops more quickly.
 Your symptoms may come and go – they may flare up at times, followed by periods when you feel better.

 Rheumatoid arthritis usually affects the joints on both sides of your body at roughly the same time.
 Most people find it affects their hands and feet first.
-But it can affect any joint including your:
+But it can affect any joint including:

-You may also have more general symptoms such as:
+You may also have other signs of rheumatoid arthritis which include more general symptoms such as:

 Sometimes, rheumatoid arthritis can start to affect other parts of your body such as your lungs and eyes.
 For more information, see our section on complications of rheumatoid arthritis.

 It’s important to get help for rheumatoid arthritis as early as possible.
-This is because the sooner you start treatment, the less damage there will be to your joints.
-If you have symptoms affecting your joints and they aren’t getting better after a few weeks, contact your GP.
+The sooner you start treatment, the less damage there will be to your joints.
+If you have symptoms that affect your joints and they aren’t getting better within a few weeks, contact your GP.

 Diagnosis of rheumatoid arthritis

 Your GP will ask about your symptoms and medical history, and examine you.
-If your GP thinks you could have rheumatoid arthritis, they’ll refer you to see a rheumatologist – a doctor who specialises in identifying and treating arthritis.
+They may refer you to see a rheumatologist – a doctor who specialises in identifying and treating arthritis.

-- Blood tests, to check for certain markers of rheumatoid arthritis, including rheumatoid factor and anti-CCP antibodies.
+• Blood tests to check for markers of rheumatoid arthritis, including rheumatoid factor and anti-CCP antibodies.
 But not everyone with rheumatoid arthritis has these markers.

-- X-rays of your hands and feet, to look for changes in your joints.
+• X-rays of your hands and feet, to look for changes in the bones around your joints.

-- Ultrasound or MRI scans, to get more detailed pictures of your joints.
+• Ultrasound or MRI scans, to get more detailed pictures of the bones and other components of your joints.

 Treatment of rheumatoid arthritis

-There’s no cure for rheumatoid arthritis.
-But many treatments can control the condition.
+There’s no cure for rheumatoid arthritis, but rheumatoid arthritis treatments can control the condition.
 These may:

-The earlier you start treatment, the better it should work.
+The earlier you start rheumatoid arthritis treatment, the better it should work.

 Disease-modifying antirheumatic drugs (DMARDs)